apandy02/fit/README.md

 ## Contributing

 1. Ensure all tests pass: `uv run -m unittest discover -v`
+2. Run linting (isort and ruff).
+There are pre commit hooks that should auto-run when you commit.
+If these don't run, run the linters manually with:
+   - `uv run isort .`
-2. Run linting: `uv run ruff check . --fix`
+   - `uv run ruff check . --fix`
-3. Follow the existing code structure and documentation patterns
+4. Follow the existing code structure and documentation patterns
-4. Submit a pull request
+5. Submit a pull request